lookee/Reversi42/ADDING_PLAYERS.md

 # Adding New Player Types to Reversi42

-## Overview
+## Overview (Updated for v3.0.0)

-Reversi42 uses a metadata-driven system for player types.
-The menu automatically generates options based on player metadata, making it easy to add new player types without modifying menu code.
+Reversi42 uses a **metadata-driven system** for player types.
+The menu automatically generates options based on player metadata, making it trivial to add new player types without touching menu code.

+**New in 3.0.0**: Bitboard players are now production-ready and available as templates for custom implementations.

 ## Quick Start